 The Alliance Recruitment Initiative supports organizations to recruit, hire, retain and advance staff of color.
 The Alliance developed a manual, Race in Recruitment, Hiring, Retention, and Advancement to support the field in hiring.
 This effort evolved into Supervisor workshops, supervision peer group and Hiring Clinics for organizations, all offered by the Mel King Institute.

-- Nicole Chandler (Urban Edge)
+- Nicole Chandler (City of Boston)